Polygenic Risk Scoring for Coronary Artery Disease

 The trial does not specify if you need to stop taking your current medications, but it excludes people who are currently treated with lipid-lowering therapy like statins.
 This suggests that if you are on such medications, you may not be eligible to participate.

-What data supports the effectiveness of the treatment Integrated Risk Score (IRS) for coronary artery disease?
+What evidence suggests that the Integrated Risk Score is effective for coronary artery disease?

 Are You a Good Fit for This Trial?